stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Setting Up Time Machine Backups ##

-Time Machine is very, very simple to setup.
+Time Machine is simple to setup.
 Just take a suitably large external hard drive, plug it in to your Mac, and agree when prompted.
 The drive setup process will reformat the hard drive.
 The only settings that may need to change are the exclusions.